brandon-zimmerman/ethereum-supply-chain/readme.md

 };
 ```

 The *rinkeby* network configuration tells Truffle to deploy the smart contracts to the RINKEBY test network through the [Infura](https://infura.io/) blockchain infrastructure.
-The wallet mnemonic and RINKEBY API key values are retrieved from  [.env](smart_contracts/.env) file using the [dotenv](https://www.npmjs.com/package/dotenv) node.js module.
+The wallet mnemonic and RINKEBY API key values are retrieved from the .env file using the [dotenv](https://www.npmjs.com/package/dotenv) node.js module.

 Running the following commands will initiate the deployment to the RINKEBY test network.